 This storm-petrel was found dead on the North Beach at Eilat.
 The specimen is housed in the Steinhardt Museum of Natural History at Tel-Aviv University, Tel-Aviv, catalogue number SMNH-AV.3373 (Pic.
-067).
-This little gem breeds on islands in the Sea of Japan and Yellow Sea and since the early 1980s has been turning up in northwest Europe.
+068).
+This storm-petrel breeds on islands in the Sea of Japan and Yellow Sea and since the early 1980s has been turning up in northwest Europe, begging the question of just what route or routes are these amazing birds taking to journey half-way around the world?